KentonWhite/ProjectTemplate/README.markdown

-# ProjectTemplate
+# Introduction

-The ProjectTemplate package provides a single function `create.project()` that automatically builds a directory for a new R project with a clean directory structure and useful utility programs for automating the loading of project data.
-The hope is that standardized and automated data loading, automatic loading of best practice packages and useful nudges towards keeping cleanly organized code will improve the quality of R coding.
+The ProjectTemplate package provides a single function `create.project()` that automatically builds a directory for a new R project with a clean sub-directory structure and automatic data and library loading tools.
+The hope is that standardized and automated data loading, automatic loading of best practice packages and useful nudges towards keeping a cleanly organized codebase will improve the quality of R coding.

+# Overview
 As far as ProjectTemplate is concerned, a good project should look like the following:

 * project/